 The four routines can call either function swap or move_ahead to reduce a penalty.
 The former one (line 10) performs a swap between the first penalised instruction and its previous one.
 Line 7 checks that both instructions are independent and that the transformation reduces the penalty measure.
 The latter function (line 25) moves an independent instruction pointed by aux1 ahead of nodedag to reduce the penalty.

-Routine update_node (lines 8-9 and 23-24) just updates the penalty measure and the penalties markings for the involved instructions, when a transformation is done.
+Routine update_node (lines 8-9 and 23-24) just updates the penalty measure and the penalties markings for the involved instructions when the movement of an instruction is done.

 2.2.3 Complexity